Jen999/tick-tock/docs/developerGuide.md

 The `StatsController` manages all interactions between the statsView and the logic.

 ##### Feature: Statistics
+The sequence diagram visualizes the interactions between the `StatsController` and the services to generate the statistics to update the statsView
 ![Stats_View](./developer_guide/StatsSeq.svg)

 ### Model

 ### Service
-The Service classes provides additional functionalities to the model.
+The Service classes provides additional functionalities to facilitate the controllers.

 #### SessionService
 `SessionService` allows `MainController` to save sessions.